 We are in regular contact with care settings across the county and are issuing frequent updates and guidance on topics such as infection control, training and staff wellbeing, and the support being offered by the County Council's Adults' Health and Care department.
-If you are a care provider and have not been receiving our updates, please email ProviderC19Q@hants.gov.uk.
+You can receive these regular updates by signing up to our newsletters and alerts.

 All the latest information and updates are available on our dedicated webpage for providers.

 To help stop COVID-19 outbreaks in care homes, all local authorities have been asked by the Government to review or put in place a local care home support plan, drawing on local resilience and business continuity plans.

 As part of this work, Hampshire County Council has submitted the following documents to the Department of Health and Social Care.

 - Letter of response to Minister of State for Care

 - Summary of COVID-19 financial support for care providers paid, as at end of July 2020

 - Adult Social Care Infection Control Fund Assurance Statement

 - West Hampshire Clinical Commissioning Group has put together guidance to help minimise outbreaks in care homes